Shawn GoldComment

 Embrace the Power of Habit

 Routine is the framework of your day-to-day life.
 Introduce habits that serve your story's progression.
-Whether it's morning exercise, daily reading, or a new skill, these habits are the daily disciplines that culminate in life-altering chapters.
+Whether it's morning exercise, daily reading, or learning a new skill, these habits are the daily disciplines that culminate in life-altering chapters.

 Overcome Obstacles with Resilience